oemd001/AutoEV/README.md

 5. Type <code> git commit -m "change message goes here" </code> to document your changes.
 6. Finally, type <code> git push </code> to push it on GitHub.

+Note: <em> If you just downloaded this repo and is pushing/pulling for the first time, you might need to type <code> git pull origin master </code> to pull and <code> git push -u origin master </code> for it to work.
+After that, you won't need to type in the <code> origin master</code> portion. </em>

 # Troubleshooting.
 (Mac?)
 If you're having problems comitting to GitHub via Mac, make sure to run <code> xcode-select --install </code>.
 Xcode <em> may </em> break after an update.